oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_db_system_actions_module.rst

 ..
 Description

 - Perform actions on a DbSystem resource in Oracle Cloud Infrastructure
-- For *action=change_compartment*, moves the DB system and its dependent resources to the specified compartment.
+- Moves the DB system and its dependent resources to the specified compartment.
 For more information about moving DB systems, see `Moving Database Resources to a Different Compartment <https://docs.cloud.oracle.com/Content/Database/Concepts/databaseoverview.htm#moveRes>`_.
-- For *action=migrate_exadata_db_system_resource_model*, migrates the Exadata DB system to the new `Exadata resource model <https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/exaflexsystem.htm#exaflexsystem_topic-resource_model>`_.
+- Migrates the Exadata DB system to the new `Exadata resource model <https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/exaflexsystem.htm#exaflexsystem_topic-resource_model>`_.
 All related resources will be migrated.
+- Upgrades the operating system and grid infrastructure of the DB system.

 ..
 Aliases